pauljeannot/SnapSliderFilters/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-This demo allows you to import your own images from the camera roll and to save the final edited one.
+This demo allows you to import your own image from the camera roll and to save the final edited image.

 ## Requirements